 Native American Oral Traditions still offer distinct perceptions of the world.
 Students in this course will learn of the evolution of tribal oral traditions from early records of their existence to the modern issues surrounding their maintenance.
 These and other issues will be explored through essay and oral assignments and participation in individual and group activities in recording oral traditions.
-(3-0)
+(3-0) Prerequisites: (COMP 126 OR COMP 150 OR COMP 250) AND (LIB 150 OR LIB 150 equivalent)

-SW 355 Development Of U. S. Indian Policy 3
+SW 355 Development of US Indian Policy 3

 This course traces the development of United State policy toward the American Indians.
 Beginning with the policies inherited from European colonizers, the federal government developed expedient policies to balance the desires of its own citizens with the Indian peoples' legal rights and hopes for continued tribal survival.
-The course documents the opposing concepts of assimilation and segregation that have led to the present philosophy of pluralism and self- determination in United States Indian policy.
-(3-0)
+The course documents the opposing concepts of assimilation and segregation that have led to the present philosophy of pluralism and self-determination in United States Indian policy.
+(3-0) Prerequisites: (COMP 126 OR COMP 150 OR COMP 250) AND (LIB 150 OR LIB 150 equivalent)

-SW 360 MesoAmerican Art History
+SW 360 MesoAmerican Art History 3

 This course is the same as Art 365; credit will be given for only one of these courses.
 See Art 365 for course description.
-(3-0)
+(3-0) Prerequisites: (COMP 126 OR COMP 150 OR COMP 250) AND (LIB 150 OR LIB 150 equivalent)